 When I look over the vines of Tempranillo and Syrah, cracking and spiraling as they grow, they seemed to be ancient.
-They are just fifteen years old and we mark the day we planted them by the face of our eldest son of the same age. , The vines’ skin folds, like that of an old sun weathered person, and bends in interesting ways.
+They are just seventeen years old, and we mark the day we planted them by the face of our eldest son of the same age.
+The vines’ skin folds, like that of an old sun-weathered person, and bends in interesting ways.
 The land has begun to speak to the vines telling them secrets of the place where their roots grow.
 We only hear echoes of this conversation, but their talk is always about black mountain fruit such as dark huckleberries, black raspberries, and wild blackberries with hints of desert sage and star anise.
 We hope we are getting the best of this conversation, but we keep an open ear to make the best wines possible.

 We settled on a vineyard in Mosier, Oregon once visited by generations of Chinook Indians and famous American explorers traveling by canoes.
 This land we tend with natural methods of organic farming with, compost, herbs such as chamomile and no-till practices to keep the soil structure in place.
 In May of 2002, we planted Tempranillo, Syrah, and Viognier.
-In May 2012 we added small parcels of Malbec, Cabernet Franc, and perhaps eccentrically, Petit Verdot.
+In May of 2012, we added small parcels of Malbec, Cabernet Franc, and perhaps eccentrically, Petit Verdot.

 Oregon is a remarkable fit for Pinot noir, so we have placed the winery in the cooler Willamette Valley and plucked grapes from eight deft farmers that see eye to eye with us on natural farming practices.
-In the fall of 2017, we are planting Pinot Noir and Chardonnay grapes on our new Estate property in Carlton.
+In the fall of 2017, we planted 10 acres of Pinot Noir and Chardonnay grapes on our new Estate property in Carlton.